“This game is 80 percent mental and 20 percent physical.” — Erik Johnson

 Potential is as fickle as a combustible gas.
 Just because you have it doesn’t mean you live up to it.
 And just because it didn’t show itself at one moment doesn’t mean it won’t come out.

-During an interview with CBS Sports, Johnson said, “This game [hockey] is 80 percent mental and 20 percent physical.
+During an interview with CBS Sports, Johnson said, “This game is 80 percent mental and 20 percent physical.
 If you’re not engaged 100 percent mentally, you’re going to have a lot of struggles.”

 Indeed, he went on to add:

-“The thing I struggled the most with in St. Louis is confidence… It’s not so much confidence in your shot, it’s just confidence in your abilities all around.
-For some reason I just lost that a little bit in St. Louis.”
+"“The thing I struggled the most with in St. Louis is confidence… It’s not so much confidence in your shot, it’s just confidence in your abilities all around.
+For some reason I just lost that a little bit in St. Louis.”"

 In that same interview, Johnson called Joe Sacco “The best coach I’ve had in the majors so far.”
 That was in the honeymoon stage.
 As the Avs Nation can well attest, the Joe Sacco years were lean ones indeed.
 Even franchise player Matt Duchene floundered under his system.
 Duchene said of the Sacco years:

-“There were very few people in this [dressing] room who were happy.
+"“There were very few people in this [dressing] room who were happy.
 Our style of play, it wasn’t right for this team.
-We knew it would fail… For myself, it was really hard to look at what we were doing and think it would keep on working.”
+We knew it would fail… For myself, it was really hard to look at what we were doing and think it would keep on working.”"

 So, Johnson lost his confidence in St. Louis, and his play suffered.
 He’s never said so (not officially) but I daresay his confidence bombed under Joe Sacco.
 And his play bombed.
 Some players are more susceptible to their own head spaces than others.
 Johnson is one such.